-- For exposures exceeding our FY2017 occupational exposure limits, without considering protection afforded by the use of personal protective equipment (where required). - 2 The baseline exposure profile is derived through a combination of quantitative exposure measurements and qualitative assessments undertaken by specialist occupational hygienists consistent with best practice as defined by the American Industrial Hygiene Association. - Occupational Exposure target excludes Projects.
-The FY2017 to FY2022 data has been adjusted to exclude Discontinued operations (Onshore US assets, Petroleum) and the divestment of BMC. - 5 FY2021 data includes adjustment to DPM exposures as a result of misstatement in previous year. - 6 CMDLD is the name given to the lung diseases related to exposure to coal mine dust and includes coal workers' pneumoconiosis, silicosis, mixed dust pneumoconiosis and chronic obstructive pulmonary disease. - 7 Cases reported to DNRME are not an indication of work relatedness.
+- 1 For exposures exceeding our FY2017 occupational exposure limits discounting the use of personal protective equipment, where required. - 2 The baseline exposure profile is derived through a combination of quantitative exposure measurements and qualitative assessments undertaken by specialist occupational hygienists consistent with best practice as defined by the American Industrial Hygiene Association. - 3 Occupational Exposure target excludes Projects. - 4 The FY2017 baseline to FY2022 data has been adjusted to exclude Discontinued operations (Onshore US assets, Petroleum) and the divestment of BMC. - 5 FY2021 data includes adjustment to DPM exposures as a result of misstatement in previous year. - 6 CMDLD is the name given to the lung diseases related to exposure to coal mine dust and includes coal workers' pneumoconiosis, silicosis, mixed dust pneumoconiosis and chronic obstructive pulmonary disease. - 7 Cases reported to DNRME are not an indication of work relatedness.
 BHP evaluates each case for work relatedness and where identified, the case will be included in illness reporting.